 Networking is key!
 If you do not network in today’s job market, you will have a much harder time finding a job.
 The old phrase – it’s not what you know, but who you know – is incredibly true.
 There is a thing called the hidden job market.
 Look it up.
 It is true.
 The majority of jobs aren’t posted on job boards.
 Job boards like Monster.com, Indeed.com, and GoldPASS should still be used, and monitored… occasionally a hidden gem will pop up, but they should NOT be the ONLY tools.
 Networking doesn’t just happen at networking events.
 Networking can happen anywhere!
 Don’t consume your time with college parties and Netflix.
 Get out into your community and start attending citywide events.
 Figure out where the people who can hire you are going, and go there too.
 Find people on LinkedIn that you want to follow a similar path, and ask them to meet for coffee.
 If you don’t know what to ask, check out the Informational Interviewing section of the Career & Internship Services Handbook.

 Also, get on LinkedIn!
-It can be a hub for networking, and also researching your target companies.
-If you aren’t sure how to start your profile, check out the Career & Internship Services Beginning LinkedIn Workshop or our LinkedIn Drop-In Hours on Thursday afternoons.
+It can be a hub for networking and also researching your target companies.
+If you aren’t sure how to start your profile, stop by Career & Internship Services in SCC 22 (in the Wedge) and chat with a Peer Educator.

 Yes, a job search is time consuming, but wouldn’t you rather spend a few hours a week/month over three years, instead of 40 hours a week during your last few months of college?
 Or worse, after graduation?